Top 10 things NOT to do in Israel

 If you are touring the Golan Heights, DO NOT go off paved roads and marked trails.
 There are many minefields still scattered around in the Golan.
 They are marked, but be on the safe side!
 Same for the short drive from to the Baptism site near Jericho (“Qasr El-Yahood“) from the petrol fence.

-DO NOT go with cuts into the Dead Sea, nor try to dive, or have water fights.
+Planning to Swim at the Dead Sea?
+DO NOT go with cuts into the water.
+Just trust us on this one. nor try to dive, or have water fights.

-And DO NOT go swimming in the Mediterranean sea during jellyfish season … just trust us.
+And DO NOT go swimming in the Mediterranean sea during jellyfish season as well… again – just trust us on this one.

 DO NOT concentrate solely on Hummus and Falafel.
 Israeli street food has a lot more to offer!
 Shakshuka, Shawarma, Sabich, Bourekas, and Knafeh for desert are just some of the aditional (local) popular dishes.
 Not to mention, the growing variety of options for fine dining.